-Hypertext links are shown as blue italic underlined.
+Hypertext links are shown as blue.

-On-Line (PDF) versions of this document: Cross-references, e.g. 'see Contacts on page xii', act as hypertext links; click on the reference to go to the item.
+Items shown as cross-references, such as "Contact information"', act as hypertext links; click on the reference to go to the item.

-'''

-% Commands or input which the user enters on the command line of their computer terminal
+Commands or input which the user enters on the command line of their computer terminal

-'''